dagster-io/dagster/docs/sections/deploying/gcp.rst

 .. rubric:: GCS Intermediates Storage

-You'll also want to configure a GCS bucket to use for Dagster intermediates (see the `intermediates tutorial guide <../tutorial/intermediates.html>`_ for more info).
-Dagster supports serializing data passed between solids to GCS; to enable this, you need to add S3 storage to your :py:class:`ModeDefinition`:
+You'll also want to configure a GCS bucket to use for Dagster intermediates (see the `intermediates tutorial guide <../learn/tutorial/intermediates.html>`_ for more info).
+Dagster supports serializing data passed between solids to GCS; to enable this, you need to add GCS storage to your :py:class:`ModeDefinition`:

 .. code-block:: python